ome/omero-documentation/omero/sysadmins/index.rst

 OMERO.web can be either deployed with the OMERO.server or **separately** from the OMERO.server.
 Deploying separately is **recommended**.

-However, reading through the :doc:`unix/install-web/web-deployment` first is recommended.
+Reading through the :doc:`unix/install-web/web-deployment` first is recommended.

 .. toctree::